-Everest Community Academy believes in fostering the skills and motivation that the students possess giving students the opportunity to be Future Ready.
-Learning at Everest enables our young people to not only have excellent academic outcomes but to confidently take up their place in the wider world.
-We strive to raise students’ aspirations and promote awareness of a wide range of career pathways, helping them to make well-informed and aspirational choices about their future.
-Students should leave school knowing that their time at Everest has given them the tools they need for the next stage in their life.
-This means excellent outcomes, strong values, a sense of their own worth and an aspiration to success, whatever form that takes
+Everest Community Academy believes in fostering the skills and motivation that our students possess to be Future Ready.
+We are committed to ensuring that all our students are well equipped by the time they leave Everest for the next steps in their life.
+Learning at Everest enables our young people to have not only excellent academic outcomes, but also to confidently take up their place in the wider world.
+We strive to raise students’ aspirations and promote awareness of a wide range of career pathways, helping them to make well-informed choices about their future.
+Students will leave our school knowing that their time at Everest has given them the tools they need for the next stage in their life.
+This means excellent outcomes, strong values, a sense of their own worth and an aspiration to succeed, whatever form that takes.

-Our Future Ready programme is delivered through the curriculum and as an individual programme.
-Additionally, we work alongside the University of Winchester, Southern Universities Network, Basingstoke Consortium, Oxford University and local businesses who all provide ongoing and personalised guidance and experiences to students in all year groups.
-Our aim as a school is to give students the experiences they deserve in regards to jobs, universities and life skills.
+Our Future Ready programme is delivered through the curriculum and as an individualized programme.
+Additionally, we work alongside the University of Winchester, Southern Universities Network, Basingstoke Consortium, University of Oxford and local businesses, who provide ongoing and personalised guidance and experiences to students in all year groups.
+Our aim as a school is to give our students the experiences they deserve in regards to careers,, universities and life skills.
 We are highly aspirational for our students and as a school, we talk about the “when” and not the “if”.

 Click here to see Everest's Future Ready plan for year 7-11

 Governors commit to ensure that all students leave Everest Community Academy excited by their prospects for the future, with many choices and options open to them.
 Governors will support our students in many ways to ensure they are informed and prepared to seek, recognise and achieve outstanding opportunities.